• Home

 Create Report and start from scratch

-• A Report Canvas screen appears as below:
+• A Report Canvas screen appears as follows:

 Report Canvas screen in Power BI

-• To finish creating our Sankey Diagram, we’ll use an add-in or Power BI visual from AppSource.
+• To finish creating our Sankey Diagram, we’ll use an add-in from AppSource.

 • Navigate to the Power BI Visualizations panel.
 It’s on the right side of your Power BI dashboard.